jonhadfield/jonhadfield.github.io/index.md

 ---

-# Tech News

-I can provide summaries of news articles.
-Please upload the documents you would like me to summarize.

 # Spurs News

-It appears that there are no relevant documents uploaded related to tools and technologies driving digital transformation in businesses.
-If you have any specific articles or information in mind, please upload them so I can generate summaries based on those sources.
+Sure, please upload the documents you would like summarized and I will assist you with that.

 # News

-I can provide clean and concise summaries of news articles grouped by a theme.
-Please go ahead and upload the articles you would like me to summarize.
+Please upload the news article(s) or provide the key details you would like summarized.
+If you have any specific themes or focuses in mind, let me know!

+# Tech News

+Please provide the file or specify the details you need summarized and grouped by theme.